 Sticking to its roots, Genung's Fish Camp is primarily a bait and tackle shop offering inshore saltwater tackle, live shrimp, and mud minnows, as well as frozen and artificial bait.
 Depending on the season, they try to keep live sand fleas, fiddler crabs, mullet, blue crabs, and pinfish in stock.

 They have a small marina with boat slip rentals, a mechanic, guided fishing excursions, and rentals of kayaks, canoes, and stand-up paddle boards.

 Their store offers cold beverages, hats, sunscreen, and t-shirts, as well as snacks, eco-friendly products (such as polarized sunglasses made with biodegradable frames), and everything anyone needs to fish the saltwater rivers near St. Augustine.

-Genung's Fish Camp shows their commitment to the river and its environment by having office space for the Mantanzas Riverkeeper on site.
+Genung's Fish Camp shows its commitment to the river and its environment by having office space for the Matanzas Riverkeeper on site.
 Their location is perfect for getting out on the river to see the area's abundant wildlife.
 Now, GeoTrippin' Adventure Co. operates at Genung's and offers kayak tours with a focus on the environment and rich history of the area.

 Located off A1A on Anastasia Island, just south of the 206 Bridge, Genung's Fish Camp is a living piece of St. Augustine's history.
 There, visitors will find a quieter place and a simpler time — when days spent fishing local waters aboard small boats started and ended on the banks of the Matanzas, where fishermen, sandhill cranes, and those that just like the water gathered after a great day of fishing.